shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “The only problem is…” Muddy threw another stone into the river.
 “Being able to see what you’re doing yourself while in the dark.
 That’s why I only use this blindspot when doing things with my hands.”
 She shrugged.
 “Mostly really personal things, like—”

-“Ok, I don’t want to know.”
+“Ok, ok, I don’t want to know.”
 Ersie threw a stone in the river.

-“But yeah, do it in the dark and she can’t see it.”
+“But yeah, do it in the dark and she can’t see you do it.”

 “But *I* need to be able to see what I’m doing.”

 “That’s a real pickle, for sure.”

+They took turns tossing stones in the river.
+The ripples were barely visible as they got carried away in the current.
+It didn’t take long for Ersie to have an idea, it just took long for her to figure out a way to pitch the idea to Muddy.

 Ersie eyed the boots.
 “Muddy, you’re not going to like this…”